 Your child's doctor will start with a physical exam that will include:

-- Using a lighted instrument to look at your child's throat and likely his or her ears and nose, which may also be sites of infection
+- Using a lighted instrument to look at your child's throat and likely his or her ears and nose, which also may be sites of infection

 - Checking for a rash known as scarlatina, which is associated with some cases of strep throat

 - Gently feeling (palpating) your child's neck to check for swollen glands (lymph nodes)

 - Listening to his or her breathing with a stethoscope

 - Checking for enlargement of the spleen (for consideration of mononucleosis, which also inflames the tonsils)

 With this simple test, the doctor rubs a sterile swab over the back of your child's throat to get a sample of secretions.
 The sample will be checked in the clinic or in a lab for streptococcal bacteria.

 Many clinics are equipped with a lab that can get a test result within a few minutes.
 However, a second more reliable test is usually sent out to a lab that can often return results within several hours or a couple of days.

 If the rapid in-clinic test comes back positive, then your child almost certainly has a bacterial infection.
 If the test comes back negative, then your child likely has a viral infection.
 Your doctor will wait, however, for the more reliable out-of-clinic lab test to determine the cause of the infection.